So Biden can pass a $1.9 trillion relief bill. But can he nail the messaging?

 At the time, Democrats griped that Obama, the king of messaging during the 2008 campaign, had lost his mojo in this regard as president.
 Obama and his crew acknowledged they had fallen short on the marketing.
 They had not effectively sold their accomplishments.
 They had not controlled the narrative.
 Obama had been loath to assail obstructionist Republicans, and the messy squabbling in Washington seemed to many voters to be a both-sides evil.
 “Emergencies got in the way of coherent messaging,” David Axelrod, a senior Obama adviser, told me in 2011, “and we were operating in a political environment when every day is Election Day and covered as such.”
 That is, Obama was fixated on (and bogged down by) the burdens of governing during a crisis, and the storytelling of politics was shoved aside.

 Today, Axelrod is the director of the Institute of Politics at the University of Chicago, and this week I asked him to compare then and now.
 He notes that the messaging challenge the Obama crowd faced differed from the task at hand for Biden.
 The 2009 stimulus act, which relied on infrastructure projects and tax cuts, did not yield the most immediate and obvious payoffs.
 (Tax cuts that increase paychecks in small chunks over a year are not as prominent as one-time stimulus checks.)
 Moreover, an economic decline caused by a financial collapse was not likely to be remedied quickly and transformed into a roaring economy.
 “And we were way too frenetic and tactical,” Axelrod recalls.
-Referring to Obama’s chief of staff, Rahm Emanuel, he says, “Rahm had a need to put wins on the board every day.
+Referring to Obama’s chief of staff, Rahm Emanuel, he says, “Rahm felt as if we needed to put wins on the board every day.
 People couldn’t discern between big wins and little wins.
 The larger story line got lost.”

 Unlike Obama’s Recovery and Reinvestment Act of 2009, Biden’s package could yield immediate and tangible results: the stimulus checks, unemployment insurance, a refundable child tax credit, an acceleration in vaccination.
 “This could have a real impact on lives immediately,” Axelrod notes, “and once the vaccines take hold and the combined stimulus of the bill hits, the economy will take off.
 It will be obvious to people.”
 That will make messaging easier for Biden and the Democrats.